hunteke/temoa/docs/source/Documentation.rst

    :figclass: align-center
    :figwidth: 70%

    A common visualization of energy system models is a directed network graph, with energy sources on the left and end-use demands on the right.
-The modeler must specify the specific end-use demands to be met, the technologies of the system (rectangles), and the inputs and outputs of each (red and green arrows).
-The circles represent distinct types of energy carriers.
+The modeler must specify the end-use demands to be met, the technologies defined within the system (rectangles), and the inputs and outputs of each (red and green arrows).
+The circles represent distinct energy carriers that connect technologies within the energy system network.

 The most fundamental tenet of the model is the understanding of energy flow, treating all processes as black boxes that take inputs and produce outputs.
 Specifically, Temoa does not care about the inner workings of a process, only its global input and output characteristics.
 In this vein, the above graphic can be broken down into process-specific elements.
 For example, the coal power plant takes as input coal and produces electricity, and is subject to various costs (e.g. variable costs) and constraints (e.g. efficiency) along the way.

 .. figure:: images/coal_process.png
    :align: center